Here is a delightful and practical guest post from Eloise Hamilton

 About the author

 Eloise Hamilton of Seattle, WA, has always been fascinated with law.
-In college, she studied the subject briefly before switching to business, but she still loves to maintain her knowledge of all things law, from injury law in Miami to criminal lawyers in Edmonton like The Defence Team.
+In college, she studied the subject briefly before switching to business, but she still loves to maintain her knowledge of all things law.
 She seeks to inform the general public about the finer details of law in a way they can understand.